 Add the prunes, brandy, and bay leaves.
 Bring to a boil.

 Put the pork back into the pot and spoon a little of the sauce over it.
 Cover the pot with foil and put the lid on tightly.

 Put the pot on the middle shelf of the oven.
 Cook for 2 hours.
 The pork is ready when it reads 160 degrees internal temperature.

 Remove the pork from the pot and cover loosely with aluminum foil.
 The pork will continue to cook and the internal temperature should reach 170+ degrees.

-Remove the prunes and puree them in a blender or food processor.
+Remove the prunes and puree them in a bowl using a stick blender.
 Stir the puree back into the sauce.
 This will thicken the sauce.

 Carve the pork into 1/2 inch slabs.
 Arrange on a serving platter and pour a good amount of the sauce over the pork.
-Place the remaining sauce in a gravy boat - your guests are going to want more.